code-charity/youtube/README.md

 ### [Firefox](https://www.mozilla.org/firefox) / [Waterfox](https://www.waterfox.net/) / [GNUzilla and IceCat](https://www.gnu.org/software/gnuzilla/) and other
 1. Unzip "firefox" folder
-2. Open about:addons page in your browser
+2. Open Add-ons page (about:addons) in your browser
 3. Click on "Extensions" tab
 4. Click on "Debug Add-ons" (about:debugging#/runtime/this-firefox)
 5. Click on "Load Temporary Add-on…"